 The Great Profession

-At Jesus’ initial appearance to the disciples they were overjoyed to see him.
+At Jesus’ initial appearance to the disciples, they were overjoyed to see him.
 They had their leader back among them, returned from the dead.
 But Thomas reacted differently.
 He called Jesus both Lord and God.
 For him, Jesus was not just resurrected.
 He now acknowledged him as God.
-This is the highest acknowledgement anyone gives to Jesus.
+This is the highest acknowledgment anyone gives to Jesus.
 Thomas may have had some doubts at the first report.
 But they were gone now.
 Replaced with a greatly enriched appreciation for just who this man was that he had followed for the past three years.

-What about you, and me.
-Are we happy to be in Jesus camp?
+What about you and me?
+Are we happy to be in Jesus’ camp?
 Having him in our corner when the going gets rough?
 Just satisfied with him preparing a place for us in the future?
-Or do we fall on our faces before him, professing him to be Lord and God.
+Or do we fall on our faces before him, professing him to be Lord and God?
 Not just mouthing the words.
 But allowing him to be Lord and God over every aspect of our lives.